40 days after plane crash, children found alive in Colombia

 The four Indigenous children who survived 40 days in the Amazon jungle after their plane crashed were recovering Sunday in a military hospital in Colombia, as new details of their harrowing story emerged in a country still mesmerized by their saga.

-The kids, aged 13, 9, and 4 years, and 11 months, are expected to remain for at least two weeks in a hospital receiving treatment after their rescue Friday, but some are already speaking and wanting to do more more than lying on a bed, according to family members.
+The kids, aged 13, 9, and 4 years, and 11 months, are expected to remain for at least two weeks in a hospital receiving treatment after their rescue Friday, but some are already speaking and wanting to do more than lying on a bed, according to family members.

 Manuel Ranoque, father of the two youngest children, told reporters outside the hospital Sunday that the oldest of the four surviving children – 13-year-old Lesly Jacobombaire Mucutuy – told him their mother was alive for about four days after the plane crashed on May 1 in the Colombian jungle.